sftcd/happykey/README.md

 to encryption and checks that decryption works or fails as appropriate when good/bad values are provided.

-The [psktest.sh](psktest.sh) script is like [infoaadtest.sh](infoaadtest.sh)
+The [modetest.sh](modetest.sh) script is like [infoaadtest.sh](infoaadtest.sh)
-but with the PSK mode, with good and bad PSK and PSKID values.
+but goes through all the modes, with good and bad PSK and PSKID values.

 ## Key generation